PaulDance/cargo-liner/README.md

           there is no tty setup, then the confirmaton is immediately passed.
 In any case, this flag always disables it entirely.

+  -k, --no-fail-fast
+          Disable the default fail-fast execution of `cargo uninstall`s.

+          By default, whenever a call to `cargo uninstall` fails for any reason, the overall operation is stopped as soon as possible.
+In some cases, this is a bit too restrictive as it prevents uninstalling the following packages.
+The option it therefore provided in order to make the uninstallation keep on going by continuing to call `cargo uninstall` on each concerned package, even if some previous one failed.
+          However, in case any of the packages fails to uninstall and the option is used, an error will still be reported at the end, containing an indication of all the packages that failed to uninstall.

   -n, --dry-run
           Perform all operations without actually uninstalling.